Learn how your appliance is supposed to operate so you can determine if it is malfunctioning.

 The air inside the oven must circulate for proper cooking to take place.

 Room air usually enters the oven cavity at the base of the door as it is not sealed air tight.
-As the oven heats the air it rises.
-At the top of the oven cavity there is a small vent that allows some of the hot oven air to escape to the room which in turn allows more air to enter the oven cavity.
-This continual cycle allows the oven to heat uniformly from bottom to top.
+As the elements heat the oven air, it rises.
+At the top of the oven cavity there is a small vent that allows a small amount of that hot oven air to escape into the room, which in turn allows more air to enter the oven cavity.
+This continual cycling allows the oven to heat uniformly from bottom to top.

-On coil top ranges the oven vent is usually in the center under one of the surface elements, the rear most often.
+On coil-top ranges the oven vent is usually in the center beneath one of the surface elements, the rear most often.
 To allow for proper air circulation in the oven it is important that the vent is not blocked.
-A pot, pan or kettle left on an unused element over the oven vent can hamper oven air circulation resulting in poor cooking.
-If the element above the vent is in use, it will not affect the venting as the heat generated by the element will cause convection currents in itself, allowing the oven gases to escape normally.
+A pot, pan or kettle left on top of the element above the vent can hamper oven air circulation, resulting in poor cooking results.
+If the element above the vent is in use, it will not affect the venting as the heat generated by the element will continue convection currents in itself, allowing the oven gases to escape normally.
 Only if not in use should that vent element be left uncovered for best oven cooking results.

 All of the information in these Appliance Clinic procedures is provided FREE OF CHARGE.
 No liability is assumed by the author for the accuracy of the contents or damages caused by the use of these procedures.